meatnordrink/notebook/ads/ads.md

 * Also try sending people to web onboard vs landing page.

 * Try multiple-headlines/descriptions variant.
 If it does well, make that default.
-* Depending on how Worldwide audience does, try English-speaking countries only audience.
 * *Once some of the April 15 experiments conclude, try introducing anxiety ads*

 ## Recent Takeaways